nzaman7878/javascript-interview-exercises/README.md

 30 - Implement an async function to fetch data from an API and handle errors using try / catch.

 31 - Create an image gallery using dynamically generated elements

+32 - Implement a form validation function that chcecks if all required filled are filled out.